 Drought tolerance: Low.
 The shrub needs moist soil.

 Soil type: Arrowwood viburnum grows well in a variety of soil conditions with proper drainage.
 It can tolerate soil that’s acidic, alkaline, loamy, moist, rich, sandy, silty and loamy, and clay.

 Deer avoid lilac bushes because of their strong aroma.
-The white, purple, and Persian fragrant flowers add color to your landscape as soon as they start to bloom in early spring.
+The white, purple, and Persian fragrant flowers start to bloom in early spring.
 The shrub resists deer but not pollinators.
 Butterflies and bees will flock to your yard.
-The shrubs are easy to grow from cuttings or you can buy young shrubs at your garden center.
+Lilac is easy to grow from cuttings or you can buy young shrubs at your garden center.

-Sun tolerance: Lilac needs full sun if you want it to flower.
+Sun tolerance: A lilac needs full sun if you want it to flower.

 Drought tolerance: Low.
 Lilac needs moist, well-draining soil.
 But too much water will stunt its growth.

 Soil type: Lilacs thrive in fertile, humus-rich, well-drained, neutral to alkaline soil.
 They need a pH near 7.0.